This page describes the characters with lines in our movie and whether or not they appear in the Bible.

 5 Dialogues

-In the movie is the Israelite soldier in charge of the city gate.
+Is the Israelite soldier in charge of the city gate.
 Is the father and husband of an idol worshipping family.

 WISEMAN 1